shamalisulakhe/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * Making changes to data structure can influence site SEO.
 Proper redirects mitigate most of this, but this should be thoroughly accounted for in the plan;
 * How will backups be restored.
 How will a failed migration be handled.

-Make sure to have the plan peer reviewed by *at least* one other engineer.
+Make sure to have the plan peer reviewed by *at least* one other developer/SME.

 ## Writing Migration Scripts